-The solicitation of proxies will be made primarily by mail.
-However, the Management of the Company may solicit proxies at a nominal cost by telephone, facsimile or by personal interview.
-The Company will reimburse brokers and other persons holding shares for others for their reasonable expenses for sending proxy material to beneficial owners in order to obtain voting instructions.
+The Company has elected to pay for the delivery of its proxy-related materials to objecting beneficial holders and will reimburse brokers and other persons holding Common Shares for others for their reasonable expenses for sending proxy material to beneficial holders in order to obtain voting instructions.
 The Company will bear all expenses in connection with the solicitation of proxies.